TimoKats/mdrss/README.md

 ### Publishing the RSS file
 You can submit your RSS file to a public website, or put it somewhere easily available on a public drive, apache server, etc. Note, there is a chance I will make a function for this on my website so that people who can't host RSS feeds themselves can still publish their feeds.
 Please let me know if you're interested in such a service.

+### TODO
+List of features that are on the planning.
+Feel free to send suggestions here.
+ * Deal with links correctly.
+E.g. make a reference and show the links at the botton.
+ * Display source code from markdown more correctly.
+ * For non textual RSS readers: render images.

 ### Why RSS?
  * No ads/trackers/cookies.
  * No distractions when reading (it's just text).